kaushikgopal/RxJava-Android-Samples/README.md

 `.combineLatest` allows you to monitor the state of multiple observables at once compactly at a single location.
 The example demonstrated shows how you can use `.combineLatest` to validate a basic form.
 There are 3 primary inputs for this form to be considered "valid" (an email, a password and a number).
 The form will turn valid (the text below turns blue :P) once all the inputs are valid.
 If they are not, an error is shown against the invalid inputs.

 We have 3 independent observables that track the text/input changes for each of the form fields (RxAndroid's `WidgetObservable` comes in handy to monitor the text changes).
-After an event change is noticed from all 3 inputs, the result is "combined" and the form is evaluated for validity.
+After an event change is noticed from **all** 3 inputs, the result is "combined" and the form is evaluated for validity.

+Note that the `Func3` function that checks for validity, kicks in only after ALL 3 inputs have received a text change event.

 The value of this technique becomes more apparent when you have more number of input fields in a form.
 Handling it otherwise with a bunch of booleans makes the code cluttered and kind of difficult to follow.
 But using `.combineLatest` all that logic is concentrated in a nice compact block of code (I still use booleans but that was to make the example more readable).